A generalized tetrahedral property: Abstract

 \section{Abstract}

-We present examples of metric spaces that are not Riemannian manifolds nor dimensionally homogeneous that satisfy the Tetrahedral Property.
-In spite of that, Euclidean cones over metric spaces with small diameter do not satisfy this property.
-We extend Sormani's Tetrahedral Property to a less restrictive property and prove that this generalized definition retains all the results of the original Tetrahedral Property proven by Portegies-Sormani: it provides a lower bound on the sliced filling volume and a lower bound on the volumes of balls.
-Thus, sequences with uniform bounds on this Generalized Tetrahedral Property also have subsequences which converge in both the Gromov-Hausdorff and Sormani-Wenger Intrinsic Flat sense to the same non-collapsed and countably rectifiable limit space.
+We present examples of metric spaces that are not Riemannian manifolds nor dimensionally homogeneous that satisfy Sormani's Tetrahedral Property.
+We then note that Euclidean cones over metric spaces with small diameter do not satisfy this property.
+Therefore, we extend the tetrahedral property to a less restrictive one and prove that this generalized definition retains all the results of the original tetrahedral property proven by Portegies-Sormani: it provides a lower bound on the sliced filling volume and a lower bound on the volumes of balls.
+Thus, sequences with uniform bounds on this Generalized Tetrahedral Property also have subsequences which converge in both the Gromov-Hausdorff and Sormani-Wenger intrinsic flat sense to the same noncollapsed and countably rectifiable limit space.